zzz0906/LeetCode/README.md

 First, we find the diminishing sequence in the sequence.
 Then we reverse the diminishing sequence.
 And we have known a number before the diminishing sequence.
 We exchange this number with a number in the diminishing sequence (which is just a lttile bigger than this number, e.g. 3-4,4-5,5-6).

 I just use the standard program to submit.
 Because it is just a regular program, I need to find the pattern or the discipline.

+## 32 Longest Valid Parentheses

+Given a string containing just the characters '(' and ')', find the length of the longest valid (well-formed) parentheses substring.

+It is a parentheses problem again.

+If we use dfs, we only need to add the left parenthesis, and choose if or if do not match right parenthesis.